ebruun/zivid_camera/README.md

 create new from environment.yml file:
 `conda env create`

+doesn't work on mac, currently if any other packages are installed with open3d we get a seg fault

 check to see if this works for windows...

 ## Linting and Pre-commit